-I've used Cursor and Claude to build significant portions of all 6 of my SaaS products.
-AI coding tools are genuinely impressive in 2025.
-But there are specific places where they still break – and if you don't know where those are, you'll ship bugs you don't understand.
+I've used Cursor and Claude throughout the development of all 7 of my SaaS products.
+AI coding tools are genuinely useful in 2026.
+But there are specific places where they produce subtly broken output - and if you don't know where those are, you'll ship bugs you can't easily debug.

-UI scaffolding is where AI shines.
-Give it a component description and it produces clean, accessible JSX in seconds.
-CRUD operations, form validation, basic API routes all solid.
-I'd estimate AI handles 70% of the boilerplate in a typical MVP correctly on the first try.
+UI scaffolding is where AI tools shine.
+Give them a component description and they produce clean, accessible JSX quickly.
+CRUD operations, form validation, basic API routes - all solid starting points.
+I'd estimate AI tools produce a useful first draft for roughly 70% of the boilerplate in a typical SaaS project.

 Complex webhook logic.
-AI will write you a webhook handler that looks correct but misses idempotency, signature verification edge cases, or race conditions.
-Payment edge cases proration, failed payment retries, subscription pausing AI gets these wrong consistently.
+AI will produce a webhook handler that looks correct but misses idempotency, signature verification edge cases, or race conditions.
+Payment edge cases - proration, failed payment retries, subscription pausing - AI gets these wrong consistently.
 Custom business logic that requires understanding your specific domain.

 The Architecture Problem

-AI can't make architecture decisions for you.
-It doesn't know your scale requirements, your team's capabilities, or your business constraints.
-Ask it to design your database schema and it'll give you something technically correct but potentially wrong for your use case.
+AI tools can't make architecture decisions for you.
+They don't know your scale requirements, your team's capabilities, or your business constraints.
+Ask them to design your database schema and they'll give you something technically valid but potentially wrong for your use case.
+Architecture requires judgment - and judgment requires experience.

 The Right Mental Model

-Think of AI as a very fast typist who knows every syntax and pattern but has never shipped a product.
-It can write the code.
-You need to know if the code is right.
+Think of AI tools as a fast, knowledgeable assistant who knows every syntax and pattern but has never shipped a product to production.
+They can produce the code.
+You need to know whether the code is correct, secure, and appropriate for your context.

 const user = await supabase.from("users").select("*").eq("id", userId);